annavolkova1/iknito/grav/user/plugins/error/README.md

 Manually updating Error is pretty simple.
 Here is what you will need to do to get this done:

 * Delete the `your/site/user/plugins/error` directory.
-* Download the new version of the Error plugin from either [GitHub](https://github.com/getgrav/grav-plugin-error) or [GetGrav.org](http://getgrav.org/downloads/plugins#extras).
+* Downalod the new version of the Error plugin from either [GitHub](https://github.com/getgrav/grav-plugin-error) or [GetGrav.org](http://getgrav.org/downloads/plugins#extras).
 * Unzip the zip file in `your/site/user/plugins` and rename the resulting folder to `error`.
 * Clear the Grav cache.
 The simplest way to do this is by going to the root Grav directory in terminal and typing `bin/grav clear-cache`.